mdn/translated-content-de/files/de/web/api/webgl_api/tutorial/adding_2d_content_to_a_webgl_context/index.md

   }
 }

-// Sagen WebGL, wie es die Positionen vom Positions-
+// Tell WebGL how to pull out the positions from the position
-// puffer in das Attribut vertexPosition überträgt. function setPositionAttribute(gl, buffers, programInfo) {
+// buffer into the vertexPosition attribute. function setPositionAttribute(gl, buffers, programInfo) {
-  const numComponents = 2; // 2 Werte pro Iteration extrahieren
+  const numComponents = 2; // pull out 2 values per iteration
-  const type = gl.FLOAT; // die Daten im Puffer sind 32-Bit-Floats
+  const type = gl.FLOAT; // the data in the buffer is 32bit floats
-  const normalize = false; // nicht normalisieren const stride = 0; // wie viele Bytes von einem Satz von Werten zum nächsten zu erhalten sind
+  const normalize = false; // don't normalize const stride = 0; // how many bytes to get from one set of values to the next
-  // 0 = verwenden Sie Typ und numComponents oben
+  // 0 = use type and numComponents above
-  const offset = 0; // wie viele Bytes innerhalb des Puffers zum Start der Werte gl.bindBuffer(gl.ARRAY_BUFFER, buffers.position);
+  const offset = 0; // how many bytes inside the buffer to start from gl.bindBuffer(gl.ARRAY_BUFFER, buffers.position);
   gl.vertexAttribPointer(
     programInfo.attribLocations.vertexPosition,